fgindraud/pdftalk/Readme.md

 	* per page annotations
 	* annotations in the PDF document
 	* downside: `pdfcomment` package macros seem to add spaces in the document...
+	* `pdftalk` will hide the annotations on the slides, while displaying the text in the presenter screen

 Status
 ------